anaclumos/extracranial/Research/pages/3-SAT.md

 The 3-SAT (3-Satisfiability) problem is a classic problem in computer science, particularly in the field of computational complexity theory.
 It's a specific type of Boolean satisfiability problem (SAT), which is foundational in the study of algorithmic logic and has significant implications in various areas like cryptography, artificial intelligence, and algorithm design.

-Here's a basic overview of what the 3-SAT problem entails:

 1. **Boolean Variables** — The problem involves a set of Boolean variables.
 Each variable can take on one of two values: true or false.

 2. **Clauses** — The heart of the problem lies in a series of clauses.
 Each clause is a disjunction (logical OR) of exactly three literals.
 A literal is either a variable or its negation.
 For example, a clause might be $(x \lor \neg y \lor z)$, where $x, y,$ and $z$ are Boolean variables, and $\neg y$ represents the negation of $y$.